 They were preaching religious opinions not approved by the government.

 Madison wrote on the fate of Baptist ministers to William Bradford, JANUARY 24, 17 74:

 "There are at this time in the adjacent Culpeper County not less than 5 or 6 well meaning men in jail for publishing their religious sentiments which in the main are very orthodox."

-James Madison assisted George Mason in drafting Article 16 of the Virginia Declaration of Rights, ratified June 12, 1776:
+James Madison assisted George Mason in his drafting of Article 16 of the Virginia Declaration of Rights, ratified June 12, 1776:

 "That Religion, or the duty which we owe to our CREATOR, and the manner of discharging it, can be directed only by reason and conviction, not by force or violence;

 and therefore, all men are equally entitled to the free exercise of religion, according to the dictates of conscience,

-The phrase "Christian forbearance" stands in contrast to other ideologies, such as apartheid, atheistic communism, state-enforced secularism or Sharia Islam.
+The phrase "Christian forbearance" is in contrast to other ideologies, such as apartheid, atheistic communism, state-enforced secularism or sharia Islam.

 James Madison wrote in Religious Freedom-A Memorial and Remonstrance, June 20, 1785: